-Learning is an active process between instructor and student that results in changed behavior based on the gaining of understanding, comprehension, or mastery of information.
+Learning is an active process that results in changed behavior based on the gaining of understanding, comprehension, or mastery of information.

 People learn by the interaction of theory + experience

 Help students to connect the dots between the classroom and the street.
 The best learning with the greatest retention happens on the job with one-on-one coaching.
 The sooner they can apply the material presented in class, the longer it will be retained.